 How Does Colorado Calculate Support Payments?

 Colorado Legislature outlines the specifics of child support in the Colorado Child Support Guidelines.
 The guidelines allocate an equivalent share of each parent’s income and resources to be given to the child.

 What Financial Assets Do the Court Count as Income?

+The answer to this question may surprise you.
+Colorado includes unearned income, such as certain disability and retirement payments as income.
 If you work overtime or a second job, you may not have to count that as income for calculating child support.

 Speak with one of our top Colorado Springs family lawyers at Knies, Helland & McPherson Law today to help you figure out what income to count toward your child support calculation.

-Can I Modify Support Payments?
+Can I Modify Child Support Payments?

 - A change in your child’s medical needs